Cliff Spink: Royal Air Force career

 Spink joined the Royal Air Force in the spring of 1963 with the 104th entry of the Aircraft Apprentice Scheme at No. 1 School of Technical Training, RAF Halton.
 On passing out of Halton, in the spring of 1966, in the rank of Sgt Aircraft Apprentice, he was granted a flying commission at the RAF College Cranwell, and initially learned to fly on the Jet Provost.
-Later training took place on the Gnat and the Hunter, before Spink was posted to his first productive tour on No. 111 Squadron flying the Lightning.
+Later training took place on the Gnat and the Hunter, before Spink was posted to his first frontline tour on No. 111 Squadron flying the Lightning.
 Spink was later posted to No. 56 Squadron in Cyprus before returning to No. 111 Squadron.

 Spink served as the Commanding Officer of No. 74 Squadron before being posted to the South Atlantic in 1989 as the Officer Commanding RAF Mount Pleasant on the British Overseas Territory of the Falkland Islands.
 In 1990 Spink underwent conversion training to the Tornado before becoming Station Commander at RAF Coningsby.
 In 1991 Spink served as the RAF's Tornado Detachment Commander during the first Gulf War.
 After attending the Royal College of Defence Studies, he became Senior Air Staff Officer of No. 11 Group in March 1993, Chief of Staff of No. 18 Group in 1995 and Air Officer Commanding No. 11/18 Group in 1996.

 Spink also served as the last but one Commandant of the Royal Observer Corps, from 1993 until 1995.
 Spink remains the honorary President of the Royal Observer Corps Association.
 He is a Vice-Patron of the Royal Air Force Halton Apprentices Association Old Haltonians.